The YesBus Story

 The bus was filthy and the tribe helped clean it up at the same time as Chris started stripping the innards down to a place where he could start building up from.
 The upstairs floor disappeared.
 The expansive plastic wheel covers were removed.
 All necessary wiring was cut out and plonked outside.
 It was happening.

 Now there was a bus the hunt for land begun again and a message on Facebook gave cause for optimism.
-Nikki Gilbey worked at Brinsbury Agricultural college and she expressed an interest in forming a partnership with SayYesMore.
+Nikki Gilbey worked at Brinsbury Agricultural college in Sussex and she expressed an interest in forming a partnership with SayYesMore.
 Dave visited first and was struck by Brinsbury's likeness to the vision he'd had for a countryside bus base.

 The next week Chris, Tam and Jules joined Dave for another visit to Brinsbury and they camped in Keeper's Field, a triangular and deliciously green section of the campus that had no current use.
 This, Nikki told them, could be a home for the YesBus.
 It was perfect.